Investors must specify how a trade should be carried out when they place an order to buy or sell a security. This chapter covers four order types:

 Like limit orders, stop orders can be day or GTC orders.
 If placed as a day order, the order is canceled if it remains unexecuted by the end of the day.
 If placed as a GTC order, the order stays open until executed or canceled by the investor.

-Stop limit orders are hybrids of limit and stop orders.
-Essentially, a stop limit order is a stop order that becomes a limit order after it triggers (elects).
-The only difference between a stop and a stop limit order is what happens after the trigger.
+Stop limit orders combine features of stop orders and limit orders.
+A stop limit order is a stop order that becomes a limit order after it triggers (elects).
+The key difference between a stop order and a stop limit order is what happens after the trigger.

 Long 100 shares of ABC stock @ $30